iMissile/Self.Writing/Notes/DataScience_notes.md

 - [Tutorial: Publish an R function as a SQL Server stored procedure with the sqlrutils package](http://blog.revolutionanalytics.com/2017/08/tutorial-sqlrutils.html)
 - [Creating R Stored Procedures in SQL Server 2016 Using sqlrutils](http://www.nielsberglund.com/2017/06/25/creating-r-stored-procedures-in-sql-server-2016-using-sqlrutils/)
 - [A Byte Code Compiler for R](http://homepage.divms.uiowa.edu/~luke/R/compiler/compiler.pdf)
-- COOL!
-[How I became a crolute i.e. an user of the crul package](http://www.masalmon.eu/2017/06/30/crolute/).
-Maëlle blog.
-A few months ago rOpenSci’s Scott Chamberlain asked me for feedback about a new package of his called crul, an http client like httr, so basically something you use for e.g. writing a package interfacing an API.
-He told me that a great thing about crul was that it supports asynchronous requests.
-I felt utterly uncool because I had no idea what this meant although I had already written quite a few API packages (for instance ropenaq, riem and opencage).
-	- [crul: HTTP Client](https://cran.rstudio.com/web/packages/crul/).
-A simple HTTP client, with tools for making HTTP requests, and mocking HTTP requests.
-	- [R for cats and cat lovers.
-An intro to R for new programmers](https://rforcats.net/).
-This is an introduction to R. I promise this will be fun.
-Since you have never used a programming language before, or any language for that matter, you won’t be tainted by other programming languages with different ways of doing things.
-This is good - we can teach you the R way of doing things.
 - Formattable
 	- COOL!
 [Create a nice looking table using R](http://bioinfo.iric.ca/create-a-nice-looking-table-using-r/).
 Here are also some tricks how to **Export in HTML, JPEG, PNG or PDF files**
 	- [Filtering dataframes with formattable]()https://stackoverflow.com/questions/33457864/filtering-dataframes-with-formattable)